hannahdesmond/mastery-curriculum/chapter1/README.md

 Instead of starting from scratch each time, we can use a **file** to store the instructions we would have to type into the REPL.
 When we **require** \(import\) the file into the program, it'll be **executed** automatically.
 The result of executing these pre-written instructions is the world we want – and the REPL, if we want to use that, can provide an interactive window into that world.

 > a set of instructions stored up one after the other \(for instance, in a file\), is called a **procedure**.
 A real-world cake recipe \(take a bowl, add flour, add eggs, add sugar, turn on oven to 200, cook for 20 minutes, remove mixture, cool\) is an example of a procedure.
-Each step is executed one-at-a-time.
+Each step is executed one at a time.
 The whole recipe can be 'reloaded' to create a ready-to-go cake at any time.

 ![A world being created from a file](../images/1-prewritten-world.gif)